Opened on the Caledonian Railway.

 With the opening of Kingmoor Marshalling Yard approach lines were laid to the west of the station, the southbound line flying over the existing railway.
 These lines joined the existing loops north of the station.

-The line is no longer quadruple directly north of the station.
+The line is no longer quadruple directly north of the station and has reverted to double track.
 The northern approaches to Kingmoor, to the west, remain in use.

 The station building is now a house.